Two found dead in Broken Arrow park

 Walker couldn’t speculate as to where or how the two were killed, but he said there were no vehicles in the parking lot when police arrived.

-Anyone with information in the killings is asked to call the department’s non-emergency number: 918-259-8400.
+Anyone with information about the killings is asked to call the department’s nonemergency number, 918-259-8400.

 Kelsy Schlotthauer